berkealgul/berkealgul/README.md

 - ⚡ Fun fact: ...
 -->
 Currently, I am a engineering student who tries to be as efficent as possible.
 I have interest in robotics and singleplayer narrative games
-- 🔭 I’m currently working on robot perception and nacigation
+- 🔭 I’m currently working on robot perception and navigation
-- 🌱 I’m currently learning Kalman filters and robot localization and tring to
+- 🌱 I’m currently learning Kalman filters and game development
-- 👯 I’m looking to collaborate on some cool robotics and self-driving projects
+- 👯 I’m looking to collaborate on some cool robotics and game development projects
 - 📫 How to reach me: berkealgul@gmail.com

 [![Linkedin Badge](https://img.shields.io/badge/-berkealgul-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/berkealgul/)](https://www.linkedin.com/in/berkealgul/)